kkufieta/CarND-Vehicle-Detection/writeup_template.md

 I failed to find the correct parameters with my grid search and way of thinking.
 I should have worked with the code given from Udacity, and should have only made marginal changes to the parameters we were shown.
 That way I would have received much faster and better results.

-But that's not how it works in real life anyway, so I learned that the results in Computer Vision are highly dependent on the setup you choose, which is disheartening.
-There might be ways to understand the material better and make smarter choices (who know HSV would bring me to nowhere when it was so useful in Advanced Lane Finding?
+But that's not how it works in real life anyway, so I learned that success in computer vision is highly dependent on the setup you choose, which is disheartening.
+There might be ways to understand the material better and make smarter choices (who knew HSV would bring me to nowhere when it was so useful in Advanced Lane Finding?
 I want that person to be my mentor.)
 I hope to learn more, and become better at being a human optimizer.

 Next, I might get better results if I would tweak my parameters more, and would do more test runs.
 But after close to 60 hours of working on this project, I'm postponing that to the future.
 I believe a different choice of heatmap thresholds or window sizes might lead to even better results.

 Testing my algorithm on the project video revealed two flaws:
 * Cars appearing on the side are detected rather late.
 I might be able to fix that by augmenting my dataset and e.g. shifting the image so it learns to classify cars not only when they're fully in the picture, but also when only half the car is in the image.
-* Even though my algorithm barely reacts to shadows, there was a moment when it did so and extend the bounding box for the black car.
-In real life that would likely lead to emergency breaking, so fixing my algorithm to perform better would be crucial.
+* Even though my algorithm barely reacts to shadows, there was a moment when it did so and extended the bounding box for the black car too much.
+In real life that would likely lead to emergency breaking, so fixing my algorithm to perform better when faced with shadows is crucial.